 Jennifer noted at the top of the video how much she loves to hear someone ask her how to move into a project manager position.
 It shows intention.

-Many people are what she and other formally trained PMs calls “accidental project managers,” which means that they’ve found themselves leading a project without any targeted PM training or experience.
+Many people are what she and other formally trained PMs call “accidental project managers,” which means that they’ve found themselves leading a project without any targeted PM training or experience.
 Often these people will forge ahead like any of us would when given an assignment.
 We try to do our best, but without the training and the skills specific to managing a project, there could be problems.

 We all have some experience with projects, as they’re anything we set out to do with a goal or project to achieve at the end of it.
 What many of us didn’t know at first is that there are specific methodologies designed to reign in these endeavors to make them more efficient and productive.

-You might find yourself in a different position at work, when the job of managing some project is thrown on your desk.
-Now what do you do?
+You might find yourself in a different position at work when the job of managing some project is thrown on your desk.
+Now, what do you do?

-- Formal Training: You could study to become a project manager at school.
+- Formal training: You could study to become a project manager at school.
 There are many academic institutions that offer a degree in the field.
 There are also project management certifications, though many of those require that you first have some experience.

 Then there’s the real-life versus book smart debate.
 While there’s no answer to that question, probably both is best, there are several ways for the college student with their eye on project management and the accidental project manager to garnish the experience they need to help them lead their project to a successful end.